adis300/ffnn-c/README.md

 # ffnn-c
-Feedforward propagation of neural network in C programing language
+Feed-forward neural network in C programing language

-ffnn-c is a minimal feedforward neural networks implementation in C. Suitable for embeded systesms to run pre-trained neural networks.
+ffnn-c is a minimal high-performance feed-forward neural networks implementation in C. Suitable for embeded systesms to run pre-trained neural networks.
 This library is useful when you have a pre-trained neural network structure and you want to use it in an embeded system.

+The library supports parsing network specified in JSON.

 For any questions please contact adis@brainco.tech.